dortania/dortania.github.io/_posts/2020-11-02-acidanthera-november.md

 # Guide Updates

-This month we've taken a bit of a step back in regards to the install guide, however we've pivoted our time towards [post-install guide](https://dortania.github.io/OpenCore-Post-Install/) updates before things get too hectic with Big Sur's imminent release.
+This month we've taken a bit of a step back in regards to the install guide, and pivoted our time towards [post-install guide](https://dortania.github.io/OpenCore-Post-Install/) updates before things get too hectic with Big Sur's imminent release.
 The main things we've been working on:

 * [Legacy Intel Patching](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/legacy-intel/)
   * GMA series supported